Comparison

 Gleam offers gamified social skills training with AI feedback, positioning itself as science-backed.
 Un-Awkward launched on iOS with daily tips, challenges, and an emotion tracker.
 Both are newer entrants with smaller user bases and less public data available for evaluation.

-The common thread is that both lean toward the educational end of the spectrum.
+The common thread across these three is that they lean toward the educational end of the spectrum.
 Tips, lessons, reflections, tracking.
 If your primary need is understanding social dynamics better (reading body language, recognizing conversation patterns, managing your emotional state), these apps deliver structured content for that.
-If your primary need is being pushed to actually do something that scares you in the real world, the educational approach has a ceiling.
+If your primary need is being pushed to do something that scares you in the real world, the educational approach has a ceiling.
 Understanding is necessary but not sufficient.
 At some point, you have to stand up.

 The Clinical Validation: HabitWorks